Ken Falke, Founder & Chairman

 Dusty previously served as the National Director of Operation Warrior Wellness for the David Lynch Foundation.
 He concurrently served as the Executive Director of Transcendental Meditation (TM) for Veterans with the Maharishi Foundation USA and is a Certified Transcendental Meditation(c) Teacher.
 Dusty has developed and managed numerous TM/Veterans based projects teaching TM to hundreds of Veterans to date.
 Recent projects have included DDEAMC FT Gordon, GA at the Neurological Research Center (NRC)/Traumatic Brain Injury (TBI) Clinic, Nellis AFB, FT Benning, GA, Annapolis Vets Center, and Project Jericho in Bronx, NY.

-Paul Downs, Director of Programs
+David Brayden, Director of Programs

-Kyle Amsberry, PATHH Guide
+Kyle Amsberry, Senior PATHH Guide